 Results

-Replicating our previous findings, we obtained a strong correlation between vocal emotion recognition and music perception performance, as measures with the PROMS (Table 3).
+Replicating our previous findings, we obtained a strong correlation between vocal emotion recognition and music perception performance, as measured with the PROMS (Table 3).
 Further, we replicated the specific link between vocal emotion perception and the melody subtest.
 Although we did not have a specific hypothesis, we again found a link with Rhythm perception.
 There were no links between performance in the timbre morph condition and the timbre subtest.
-Overall, this pattern of correlation provides an almost complete replication of the patterns observed the previous sample (Nussbaum et al.) 2024, Table 2, page 12.
+Overall, this pattern of correlations almost completely replicates the pattern observed in a previous sample (Nussbaum et al.) 2024, Table 2, page 12.
 Thus, the link between auditory sensitivity and vocal emotion perception seems to be highly comparable across professional musicians, non-musicians and amateurs.

 Table 3